Vortex-ROV/TCU-Code-2024/README.md

 # Evolved Topside Control Unit (TCU) Code Repository

-Welcome to the repository for the Topside Control Unit (TCU) of Vortex ROV!
+Welcome to the repository for the Evolved Topside Control Unit (TCU) of Vortex ROV!
 This README will guide you through the file structure of the TCU software.

 ## Table of Contents